richard-austin/security-cam/USING-THE-NVR.md

   The camera can also be rebooted if required.
 * **Camera Admin**

-  Note that for this function to be accessible outside the LAN, port forwarding must be set up for port 446.

-  Provides access to camera web admin page through the NVR.
-Access is protected by the NVR authentication system (Spring Security) as well as the NVR's access token system.
-SV3C and ZXTech camera credentials are provided by the NVR if they were set up in the camera configuration page, otherwise they will need to be entered after selecting the camera.
+  Provides access to a cameras web admin page through an http proxy on the NVR.
+SV3C and ZXTech camera credentials are provided by the NVR if they were set up in the camera configuration page.
   Any other camera types will need their credentials entered after the camera is selected.
+Access is made through in http connection on port 8446 on the NVR.
+As it is insecure, it is only available within the LAN, but can be accessed securely on the open internet using a VPN.

+  Note that for this function to be accessible outside the LAN, a VPN server must be installed (on the NVR or other suitable device on the LAN) and a VPN client on the client device outside the LAN.
+  For a quick and easy way to set up a VPN, see https://github.com/hwdsl2/setup-ipsec-vpn.

+* **Ad Hoc Device Admin**

+  This is the same functionality as Camera Admin above, but for devices whose details are entered as Ad Hoc Devices (see under the General menu).
+These devices could be smart switches such as those made by Shelley, No built-in authentication is supported for these devices, so any which require credentials will need those entered on access to the device.

+* **Use Browser Caching**

+   Applies to Camera Admin and Ad Hoc Device Admin above.
+The various devices are accessed through a single URL which can, in some cases, cause cached information to be used on web admin pages for a device other than the original one.
+   For this reason it is best for this option to be off (checkbox unchecked), though the option is provided so that caching can be used if desired.

 #### General
 * **Configure Camera Setup**